MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-8.md

 There have been no changes to the Server API.

+### 4.8.93 Patch Notes

+The following changes were made in the 4.8.93 patch:

+* General bug fixes around ECC Validation to improve support for Legacy PlayReady Clients

 ## Changes in PlayReady Device Porting Kit Version 4.8

 ### General Device Porting Kit changes